 Waffles are a serious business in my breakfast-loving household, and I recently set my sights on the mother of all maple-drenched ambitions: The Classic Buttermilk Waffle.
-This is such a simple and timeless breakfast that I figured it would be easy-peasy to come up with a good recipe.
+This is such a simple and timeless breakfast that I figured it would be easy-peasy to come up with a good waffle recipe.

-One-Bowl Method: Mix the dry ingredients, make a well in the center for the liquids, then stir everything together.
+- One-Bowl Method: Mix the dry ingredients, make a well in the center for the liquids, then stir everything together.
 Why?
 So easy you can make them while still half-asleep.

-Two-Bowl Method: Mix the dry ingredients in one bowl and the liquid ingredients in another, then stir the wet into the dry.
+- Two-Bowl Method: Mix the dry ingredients in one bowl and the liquid ingredients in another, then stir the wet into the dry.
 Why?
-This way, the liquid ingredients get throughly mixed before going into the dry, giving you a more uniform consistency throughout.
+This way, the liquid ingredients get thoroughly mixed before going into the dry, giving you a more uniform consistency throughout.
 This is also the method used by the majority of buttermilk waffle recipes that I found.

-Separate the Eggs: Same as the two-bowl method, but separate the yolks and whites.
+- Separate the Eggs: Same as the two-bowl method, but separate the yolks and whites.
 The yolks get mixed with the liquids, and then the liquids go into the dry ingredients.
 Finally, the unbeaten egg white is folded into the batter.
 Why?
 I first discovered this unusual method in a pancake recipe on The Kitchn.
 It turned out to be a brilliant trick and less fussy than beating egg whites, so I thought I'd give it a try here.

-I had expected to see some significant differences between the waffles, and I had particularly high hopes for the waffles made with beaten egg whites.
+I had expected to see some significant differences between the buttermilk waffles, and I had particularly high hopes for the waffles made with beaten egg whites.
 But truthfully, I had a hard time telling the batches apart.
 Take a look for yourself!

 If you want to get nit-picky about it, the one-bowl method made perfectly fine waffles, but they had an ever-so-slightly denser and less even texture than the other methods.
 Both egg white versions, beaten and unbeaten, had an ever-so-slightly lighter texture, but personally, I didn't feel like it was worth the effort.
 If I'm going to pull out the mixer and fuss with egg whites, I'd better be getting some extra-super-duper-lofty waffles for my trouble.

-I did have one lingering problem with my waffles: the crispy factor.
+I did have one lingering problem with my buttermilk waffles: the crispy factor.
 Straight out of the waffle iron, the waffles had a golden, lightly crispy exterior that I loved, but this quickly faded as the waffles cooled.

-The solution is to toast the waffles in the oven for a few minutes – something I discovered while trying to keep a batch warm before serving.
+The solution is to toast the waffles in the oven for a few minutes -- something I discovered while trying to keep a batch warm before serving.
 This cooks off some extra moisture, giving you a crunchy outer shell that stays crisp even once the waffles cool.
-Five to ten minutes at 250F will do the trick; much longer and they start to get tough and dry.
+Five to ten minutes at 250°F will do the trick; much longer and they start to get tough and dry.

-Read more!
+- Read more!
 3 Tips for Making Crispy Waffles

 The oven trick also neatly solves the problem of serving your whole family at once.
 Transfer each batch of waffles to the oven as they're ready, let them get crispy, and then serve.
-You can even make the waffles a day or two ahead and crisp them in the oven (or a toaster!) just before serving.
+You can even make these buttermilk waffles a day or two ahead and crisp them in the oven (or a toaster!) just before serving.

-Classic Buttermilk Waffles RecipePrint
+Easy Buttermilk Waffles